Archive

 1. Vinicola Hidalgo “La Gitana” Jerez-Xeres-Sherry Manzanilla NV:

 Completely unoxidized.
-Nose of flor, but very clean, nice, beautiful acidity, hint of white fruit, very dry.
+The nose of flor, but very clean, nice, beautiful acidity, a hint of white fruit, very dry.
 Goes well with bocorones, white vinegar cured mackerel.

 2. Bodegas Hidalgo Pastrana Manzanilla Pasada – 92 pts (Wine and Spirits): greater intensity on the nose, touch more fruit intensity.
 Touch of oxidation, aged for about a year.
 Great with green olives.